 - Second Degree Heart Block – (sometimes called Mobitz Type I (Wenckebach) or Mobitz Type II Heart Block).
 Some impulses, but not all, are carried from the upper chambers of the heart to the lower chambers.
 This may cause some symptoms

 - Third Degree Heart Block – (also called Complete Heart Block).
 The impulses from the upper chambers are “blocked,” and none get through to the lower chambers.
-A slower, less reliable natural pacemaker in the heart temporarily takes over to keep the heart beating, but this can cause a very slow heart rate, Fainting, and other symptoms.
+A slower, less reliable natural pacemaker in the heart temporarily takes over to keep the heart beating, but this can cause a very slow heart rate, Fainting, and other symptom

 - Tachy-brady syndrome– It is possible for the same person to have a slow heartbeat when the heart is in normal rhythm and periods of fast, irregular heartbeats (supraventricular tachycardias) at other times.
 Sometimes, medications needed to control the fast heart rate can worsen the already slow heart rate.
 People with this syndrome often complain of palpitations, lightheadedness, and Fainting (syncope).
 This heart rhythm problem may also cause shortness of breath or chest pain.
 Treating tachy-brady syndrome usually requires having a pacemaker to prevent the heart from beating too slowly and taking medications to stop the heart from beating too fast.